22080331/REPORT--GROUP-9/README.md

  ![](images/category.jpg)

- Overview:
+ - Overview:

-• Clothing is clearly dominant, reflecting strong customer demand for fashion products.
+  + Clothing is clearly dominant, reflecting strong customer demand for fashion products.

-• Electronics has a medium share, reflecting stable demand, but not as dominant as clothing.
+  + Electronics has a medium share, reflecting stable demand, but not as dominant as clothing.

-• Furniture is the category with the lowest demand, possibly due to the product's high cost and infrequent purchase characteristics.
+  + Furniture is the category with the lowest demand, possibly due to the product's high cost and infrequent purchase characteristics.

 Analysis by Category
 - Clothing - 63.3%
-• Dominance: With 63.3%,This shows a strong focus on fashion product Because fashion is often a necessity, abundant, and diverse, leading to high consumption.
+ + Dominance: With 63.3%,This shows a strong focus on fashion product Because fashion is often a necessity, abundant, and diverse, leading to high consumption.
 In addition, the seasonal factor and frequently changing fashion trends also encourage consumers to shop more.This also suggests that if businesses want to increase profits, they can consider adding new product lines or special promotional campaigns for  clothing.

 - Electronics - 20.5%
-• Average rate: Although not as high as Clothing, 20.5% is still a significant rate, showing that electronic devices have a stable demand in the market.Because electronic products are often high-value and feature constantly upgraded technology.
+ + Average rate: Although not as high as Clothing, 20.5% is still a significant rate, showing that electronic devices have a stable demand in the market.Because electronic products are often high-value and feature constantly upgraded technology.
 Customers do not buy these products very often, but when they do, they are willing to pay more.
-This reflects the development of devices such as phones, computers, and technological home appliances.
+This reflects the development of devices such as phones, c computers, and technological home appliances.
    Electronics is a highly profitable field due to stable demand and often high order values.
 Businesses can consider developing new technology products or other electronic products to meet the diverse needs of customers.

 - Furniture - 16.2%
-• Lowest percentage: At only 16.2%, Furniture is the least popular category among the three, possibly due to the nature of the product.
+ + Lowest percentage: At only 16.2%, Furniture is the least popular category among the three, possibly due to the nature of the product.
    Because furniture is often high-value and does not need to be purchased frequently, resulting in fewer orders than products such as clothing.
 In addition, furniture purchases are often tied to long-term needs or special occasions such as moving house or renovating a living space.
    Although demand may seem low, furniture is still a category that can be highly profitable due to large order values.
 Businesses can target high-end customers or expand into smaller, more easily consumed interior decoration products.

 ==> # Conclusion:
   This chart not only shows the distribution of orders across categories but also provides insight into market demand and customer shopping